AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-07-23-pira-design-and-use.md

 PIRA uses clear rules, focused task instructions, small tools, and three levels of memory.
 Uncertainty remains.
 These parts make the work easier to check, continue, and correct.

 I want to extend a researcher's attention while the researcher directs the important choices.

+The [PIRA repository](https://github.com/AlgebraLoveme/PIRA) contains the source, setup, and tool help.